sintefore/TimeStruct.jl/docs/src/manual/discount.md

 # [Discounting](@id man-disc)

-For multi-year investment optimization models it is common pratice to use an objective that is discounted to get the net present value of the investment.
+For multi-year investment optimization models it is common practice to use an objective that is discounted to get the net present value of the investment.
 Since investment decisions usually are done on a strategic level, discount factors are also calculated based on strategic periods.